TonyPhipps/tech-notes/3dprinting.md

 Source: https://github.com/prusa3d/Original-Prusa-MINI/blob/master/DOCUMENTATION/ELECTRONICS/mini-motor-kit.pdf

 # Filament Calibration
-Perform these steps with any new filament brand or type
+Perform these steps with any new filament brand or type.
+This is especially the case if, after changing to a different filament spool, you notice oddities like peeling off the bed surface.

 Start with a "Generic profile"